mhekkel/libzeep/README.txt

 To test out libzeep, you have to edit the makefile and make sure the names of the boost libraries are correct for your installation.
-After this you simply type 'make' and a 'zeep' executable is build.
+After this you simply type 'make zeep-test' and a 'zeep-test' executable is build.

 Have a look at the zeep-test.cpp file to see how to create a server.
 This example server is not entirely trivial since it has three exported methods